Literacy in India: Tripura

-Presently Tripura has the third highest literacy rate in India.
+Tripura has the third highest literacy rate in India.
 According to the 2011 census, literacy level was 93.91 percent in Kerala and 91.58 percent in Mizoram, among the most literate states in the country.
 The national literacy rate, according to the 2011 census, was 74.04 percent.

 The Tripura success story is attributed to the involvement of local government bodies, including gram panchayats, NGOs and local clubs under the close supervision of the State Literacy Mission Authority (SLMA) headed by the chief minister.
 Tripura attained 87.75 percent literacy in the 2011 census, from the 12th position in the 2001 census to the 4th position in the 2011 census.
 The Tripura Chief Minister said that efforts were underway to literate leftover 5.35 percent people and achieve complete success in a state of about 3.8 million people.
 The programs were not just implemented to make the state literate but as long-term education programs to ensure all citizens have a certain basic minimum level of education.
-Tripura has 45 blocks and 23 subdivisions that are served by 68 government-run schools and 30-40 private schools.
+Tripura has 45 blocks and 23 subdivisions that are served by 68 government-run schools and 30–40 private schools.

 Among projects implemented by the state government to increase literacy in the state are: